This raisin granola is crunchy, even without oil. Blended raisins give the sweetness. This cinnamon raisin granola is a healthy and filling breakfast.

 Is granola high in carbs?

-Granola is high in carbs.
-1 cup of granola made with oats and dates as a sweetener has 75 grams of carbs.
+1 cup of granola made with oats and raisins as a sweetener has 75 grams of carbs.
 The 12 grams of fiber slows down the absorption of carbs.
-If you use whole grain oats with no added sugar in the recipe, the GI value will be lower.
+The GI value will be lower if you use whole-grain oats with no added sugar in the recipe.

 Homemade granola is definitely healthier than store-bought because you can adjust the number of sugars and fats in it.
 Store-bought granolas are made crunchy with oil.
 The healthiest granolas are made without sugar or oils.
 Dates or raisins make the best sweeteners for granola.